decoheth/Edens-Gauntlet/README.md

 # Eden's Gauntlet

-Welcome to Eden's Gauntlet, a unique first-person game that combines survival with tower-defense based gameplay.
+Welcome to Eden's Gauntlet, a first-person game that combines melee combat with tower-defense based gameplay.

 You are thrust into a post-apocalyptic world where nature has taken a dark turn.
 In this gripping adventure, you assume the role of a skilled gardener, wielding the power of the flora to fend off relentless enemies and establish your sanctuary in a desolate landscape.